google-research/dialog-inpainting/README.md

 # `WikiDialog-OQ`

-We are making WikiDialog-OQ publicly available; the dataset contains 11M information-seeking conversations from passages in English Wikipedia.
+We are making `WikiDialog-OQ`, a dataset containing 11M information-seeking conversations from passages in English Wikipedia, publicly available.
 Each conversation was generated using the dialog inpainting method detailed in the paper using the `Inpaint-OQ` inpainter model, a T5-XXL model that was fine-tuned on `OR-QuAC` and `QReCC` using a dialog reconstruction loss.
-The passages come from the `OR-QuAC` dataset and share passage ids.
+The passages come from the `OR-QuAC` retrieval corpus and share passage ids.
+You can download the `OR-QuAC` dataset and find more details about it [here](https://github.com/prdwb/orconvqa-release).

 ## Accessing the dataset